416d72/randomovie/README.md

 # Introduction
 >Ever wanted to watch a movie and needed a suggestion?
 You can specify a minimum release year, genres and a minimum IMDB user ratings.
-Then you can always get a random movie based on your filter.
+Then you can get a random movie based on your filter any time.

 This bot basically provides you the ability to set custom rules then fetch a random movie based on these rules.